example42/puppet-tp/README.md

 Via the template parameter with can both specify files .erb suffix (used as `content => template($template)`) or with .epp suffix  (used as `content => epp($template)`).
 If not .erb or .epp suffix is present in the template value, then it's treates as and erb (`content => template($template)`).

-In the profile/templates/openssh/ssh_config.erb template you will have the contents you want and use the above options with something like (note you can use both the @options and the @options_hash variable):
+In the profile/templates/openssh/ssh_config.erb template you will have the contents you want and use the above options with something like (note you can use both the @options and the @my_options variable):

     [...]
     UsePAM <%= @options['UsePAM'] %>